2021 Hungarian Darts Trophy

 The 2021 Hungarian Darts Trophy was the first PDC European Tour event on the 2021 PDC Pro Tour.
-The tournament took place at the László Papp Budapest Sports Arena, Budapest, Hungary from 3–5 September 2021.
+The tournament took place at the László Papp Budapest Sports Arena, Budapest, Hungary from 3 to 5 September 2021.
 It featured a field of 47 players and £140,000 in prize money, with £25,000 going to the winner.

 Gerwyn Price became the inaugural champion after defeating Michael Smith 8–2 in the final, winning his 4th European Tour title.

 This was the first PDC tournament held in Hungary; the tournament was originally scheduled to take place in 2020, but was cancelled due to the COVID-19 pandemic.

 Prize money

 This is how the prize money was divided, with the prize money being unchanged from the 2019 & 2020 European Tours: